TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 I) is current in payment of all State of Illinois taxes, including the unemployment insurance tax.

 2) Information Pertaining to Responsibility.
-The prospective vendor shall supply information requested by the Procurement Officer concerning the responsibility of such vendor.
-The State may supplement this information from other sources and may require additional documentation at any time.
-If such vendor fails to supply the requested information, the Comptroller's Director of Administrative Services shall base the determination of responsibility upon any available information, or may find the prospective vendor nonresponsible.
+The prospective vendor shall supply information requested by the Procurement Officer concerning the responsibility of the vendor.
+The IOC may supplement this information from other sources and may require additional documentation at any time.
+If the vendor fails to supply the requested information, the CPO shall base the determination of responsibility upon any available information, or may find the prospective vendor nonresponsible.

-1) evidence that such vendor possesses such necessary items;
+1) evidence that the vendor possesses the necessary items;

-2) acceptable plans to subcontract for such necessary items; or
+2) acceptable plans to subcontract for the necessary items; or

 3) a documented commitment from, or explicit arrangement with, a satisfactory source to provide the necessary items.

-Before awarding a contract, the Comptroller's Director of Administrative Services must be satisfied that the prospective vendor is responsible.
+Before awarding a contract, the CPO must be satisfied that the prospective vendor is responsible.
 Responsibility can be proven until time of contract execution unless the solicitation or other law requires earlier proof.

-If a vendor who otherwise would have been awarded a contract is found nonresponsible, a written determination of nonresponsibility setting forth the basis of the finding shall be prepared by the Comptroller's Director of Administrative Services.
+If a vendor who otherwise would have been awarded a contract is found nonresponsible, a written determination of nonresponsibility setting forth the basis of the finding shall be prepared by the CPO.
 The final determination shall be made part of the procurement file.

 Vendors not having a history of performance may be considered responsible if no other disqualifying factors exist.
-A bond or other security may be required of such vendors.
+A bond or other security may be required of those vendors.

-A vendor under investigation by a governmental agency may be determined nonresponsible by the Comptroller's Director of Administrative Services.
+A vendor under investigation by a governmental agency may be determined nonresponsible by the CPO.